- Office automation involves taking processes and tasks that a person would have to do and replacing them with technology.

 Hundreds of thousands of American adults work from an office in some capacity.
 And as technology continues to advance, there are many ways to automate tedious office management tasks, from controlling building access to processing data.
 In turn, these office automation systems personalize the building by catering to your tenants’ needs.

 So, keep reading to learn more about office automation, its benefits, and how to enable it in your commercial property.
-Plus, we recommend five products and software solutions that every office should have in 2022.
+Plus, we recommend six products and software solutions that every office should have in 2022.

 In this post, we discuss:

 - 6 best office automation products and software